Dafydd James

 Dafydd Rhys James (born 24 July 1975) is a Welsh former rugby union footballer who played on the wing or in the centre.
 He toured with the British & Irish Lions in 2001.
 James was born in Mufulira, Zambia, but earned 48 caps for Wales and three for the British & Irish Lions.
-His clubs include; Kenfig Hill RFC, Llanelli, Bridgend, Pontypridd, Harlequins, Scarlets, Cardiff Blues, Sale Sharks and HKCC Rugby.
+At club level, he played for Bridgend, Pontypridd, Llanelli, Celtic Warriors, Harlequins, Scarlets, Cardiff Blues and Sale Sharks.

 Domestic career

 James began his professional rugby career at Bridgend RFC in 1995 after coming up through the ranks of Kenfig Hill RFC.
 After 43 appearances for Bridgend, he moved to Pontypridd RFC in 1997, where he played his part in the infamous Battle of Brive (Heineken cup clash 1997) and went on to make 54 club appearances in two years.
 In 1999 James moved to West Wales to play his rugby and enjoyed his first stint at Llanelli playing 52 games and scoring 145 points.
-He returned to Bridgend in 2001 (which later became the Celtic Warriors regional side in 2003), 2004 saw James move to London to play for Harlequins, before being temped back to Wales only a year later to return for the Llanelli Scarlets where he stayed until 2009.
+He returned to Bridgend in 2001 (which later became the Celtic Warriors regional side in 2003).
+2004 saw James move to London to play for Harlequins, before being tempted back to Wales only a year later to return for the Llanelli Scarlets where he stayed until 2009.

-James scored over 565 points in his career and was the first to score over 25 tries in Heineken cup and scored 29 tries overall.
+James scored over 565 points in his career and was the first to score over 25 tries in Heineken Cup and scored 29 tries overall.